 So, what should a man do?

-The best approach as a man is to always look at your woman as a new woman that your are attracting and seducing, rather than looking at her as a friend that you just hang out with, or pay bills with.
+The best approach as a man is to always look at your woman as a new woman that you are attracting and seducing, rather than looking at her as a friend that you just hang out with, or pay bills with.

 It doesn’t mean you and her can’t be friends.

-However, you need to flirting and other natural attraction methods to make her feel sexually attracted as well.
+However, you need to use flirting and other natural attraction methods to make her feel sexually attracted as well.